Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 par(mfrow=c(1,1),mai = c(1.02, 0.82, 0.82, 0.42),mgp=c(3,1,0))
 ```

-The trace plots Figure $5$ can be recovered by:
+The trace plots of the outputs for the algorithms shown as Figure $5$ can be recovered by:

 ```r
 par(mfrow=c(2,6),mai = c(0.15, 0.15, 0.15, 0.01),mgp=c(0.75,0.25,0))